BruceEckel/scripts/Coming_out.md

 **DAVE:** *(lighting joint)* My toothbrush is analog.

 **OLIVER:** Doesn't matter.
 Facial recognition software runs on every street corner.
-It knows what we're thinking before we do.
+It knows what we're thinking.

 **ADAM:** Would that necessarily be a bad thing?